loguio/online-shop_front/README.md

 ## About the project

-[!CAUTION]
-I'm currently working on it.
+![CAUTION]!
+I'm currently working on it so it can contains bugs or features not completed.

 This project is a fake shop online made to show what I can do.
 I'm currently working on it.